What does the affix SA in the address of NOMOS Glashütte mean?

 When you are on business abroad and need to call the tax office or your boss at home, to wake up your darling at the other end of the world, to send your children to bed by telephone, to celebrate mutual yearning, or to be close to friends; so, actually, always and for almost everything, unless you live timelessly and tied solely to your own home soil.

 Primarily the design!
-But there are also technical differences: the dial of the Zürich shows all time zones at once.
+But there are also technical differences: the dial of Zürich shows all time zones at once.
 The time zones are distinguished by the names of well-known cities in these zones.
-Thus, without adjusting the watch, you can see how light it is at your sister’s in Mexico or in Moscow where your old pen pal lives.
+Thus, without adjusting the watch, you can see how light it is for your sister in Mexico or in Moscow where your old pen pal lives.
 The watch always shows the difference from the other time zones.
 Just add the appropriate number of hours to or subtract them from your home time.
-Or even simpler: press the small button above the crown until the desired time zone or city is at the twelve o’clock position.
+Or even simpler: Press the small button above the crown until the desired time zone or city is at the twelve o’clock position.
 The Tangomat GMT does not show all cities at once; but that makes this watch’s dial clear and readable.
 Choose the city that belongs to the time zone to see what time it is somewhere else in the world.
 Then press the button until that city appears in the display window.

-And what happens with my world-time watch if I simply remain sitting on my sofa at home?
+And what happens with my world time watch if I simply remain sitting on my sofa at home?

 It continues to run normally.
 And may turn into a wanderlust watch.
 If you have a great job at home but miss something or someone faraway, then the second time display can give wings to your dreams.
 Or each glance at the watch lets you count the days and hours till you are there.
 Or you have the local time twice, so that whatever part of the watch you look at, you know exactly what time it is on your sofa.
 And if you’ve drawn the curtains, the 24-hour display tells you—without the sun—whether it’s 10 a.m. or 10 p.m.